vrikodar/JitterBug/README.md

 # JitterBug
 JitterBug passively searches for Basic Info, open ports, potential CVE's on the given Target IP's in third party databases without Direct interactions with the targets making it completely stealthy

+**Please Note That JitterBug Does not interact with the Target IP at all ...The information Gathered By JitterBug is Collected in a very Stealth way from 3rd Party Sources**

 # NOTE

 **JitterBug is Officially a part of DiaLog Project ::: CHECK OUT PROJECT DiaLog by visiting the Link Below**